 Natural gas availability is more of a concern in New England due to the size of New England's peak winter natural gas demand combined with the limited number of pipelines and available pipeline capacity into the region.
 New England has no internal production of natural gas and a negligible amount of local natural gas storage capacity.
 New England is served by three major natural gas importing pipelines, however, despite a few expansions, this capacity has remained largely unchanged for decades.
 The vulnerabilities in New England can be particularly acute when natural gas-fired generators compete for pipeline capacity with the natural gas local distribution companies (LDCs).
-The LDCs have long-term contracts for firm transmission service for delivery of natural gas enabling them to supply natural gas to local customers during such weather events.41 This is in contrast to some natural gas-fired generators in the region, which historically have not contracted for long-term firm pipeline capacity,42 limiting their ability to secure and transport natural gas to their facilities during extreme cold weather events.43 ISO-NE has relied on oil-based dual-fuel generation when extreme cold weather events can present a significant risk because there is limited on-site fuel oil storage capacity at the oil-based dual-fuel plants, causing the power grid to become severely stressed.44
+The LDCs have long-term contracts for firm transmission service for delivery of natural gas enabling them to supply natural gas to local customers during such weather events.
+This is in contrast to some natural gas-fired generators in the region, which historically have not contracted for long-term firm pipeline capacity, 42 limiting their ability to secure and transport natural gas to their facilities during extreme cold weather events.
+43 ISO-NE has relied on oil-based dual-fuel generation when extreme cold weather events have occurred, which is typically more expensive than natural gas-fired generation.
+Additionally, these events can present a significant risk because there is limited on-site fuel oil storage capacity at the oil-based dual-fuel plants, causing the power grid to become severely stressed.
+44